-Your “Check Engine” light comes on when your car’s onboard computer (or PCM, Powertrain Control Module) records some kind of problem.
+Your “check engine” light comes on when your car’s onboard computer (or PCM, Powertrain Control Module) records some kind of problem.
 This onboard computer runs your car so that it has optimum fuel economy and low emissions.
-The PCM creates a code indicating what part or system malfuntioned (electrical system, oxygen sensors, and so on).
-Your tech (or you yourself) can get the code from the vehicle and look up its meaning (for example, here).
+The PCM creates a code indicating what part or system is malfunctioning (electrical system, oxygen sensors, and so on).
+Your tech can get the code from the vehicle and look up its meaning.

 In the meantime, you’re probably wondering: what are the possibilities?
 Is there something going on in your car or in your life that triggered this “check engine” situation?
 Where should a mechanic start looking to find the problem?

-Ten Questions to Ask if Your "Check Engine” Light Comes On:
+10 Diagnostic Questions to Ask If Your "Check Engine” Light Comes On

 Don’t confuse your "check engine" light with your maintenance reminder (a light that goes on automatically to remind you it’s time for a routine service).
 If you’re not sure, check the index in your owner’s manual, under “warning lights.”

-Bonus question 1.
-Is the car running normally?
+- Is the car running normally?
 If your car is running normally, and you have no problem driving it, the problem is not so severe that you need to panic.
-Of course you should not ignore the light; it is warning you of some problem with the emissions system.
+Of course, you should not ignore the light; it is warning you of some problem with the emissions system.
 When the light is on, your car runs on default parameters, not optimized to reduce emissions and increase mileage, and so you won’t get the gas mileage the car is designed to get.
 Just call your mechanic or dealer to make an appointment within a reasonable amount of time.

-Bonus question 2.
-Is the "check engine" light flashing?
+- Is the "check engine" light flashing?
 If it's flashing, it means you have a serious problem and you really should not be driving your car.
 It's flashing because it's saying “STOP!!!
-Hey Look At Me!!!”
+Hey, Look At Me!!!”
 It’s saying your catalytic converter is being damaged.
-It’s probably a good idea to call a tow truck at this point; you don’t want to add to the cost of any repairs that are going to be needed.
+It’s probably a good idea to call a tow truck at this point; you don’t want to add to the cost of any repairs that will be needed.

 On older Hondas, the oxygen sensor is directly below the oil filter, so a technician removing the oil filter for a routine oil change might spill oil onto the oxygen sensor.
 It’s just possible, though not common, that a technician wiping oil off the sensor damaged it somehow.

-2. Have you fueled your car recently?
-If you didn’t tighten the fuel cap enough (or forgot to put it on altogether!), this could cause your "check engine" light to come on.
+If you didn’t tighten the fuel cap enough (or forgot to put it on altogether!), it can cause your "check engine" light to come on.
 All Honda fuel caps have a ratcheting device built into the cap to achieve a good seal and keep you from over-tightening the cap.
 When tightening your fuel cap, be sure to turn it enough to hear at least three clicks; that ensures the proper torque was applied.
 If your check engine light is on, simply check your fuel cap to make sure it is turned three clicks.

 If you’re one of those people who like to top off the fuel tank, you need to break that habit, especially if you own a newer Honda.
 When the gas pump shuts off automatically, the tank is as full as it needs to be.
 To keep gasoline fumes out of the atmosphere, modern United States cars are required to trap the fumes and recycle them into the engine to be burned.
-Overfilling the tank can spill fuel into into tiny vacuum lines and filters, which in turn can clog emission devices (like the "evap canister" being replaced in the three do-it-yourself videos at the end of this article).
+Overfilling the tank can spill fuel into tiny vacuum lines and filters, which in turn can clog emission devices (like the "evap canister" being replaced in the three do-it-yourself videos at the end of this article).
 Soaking these devices in gasoline will cause the "check engine" light to come on.
-Replacing the damaged parts could be costly, but the time spent diagnosing the problem could be even costlier.
+Replacing the damaged parts could be costly, but the time spent diagnosing the problem could be even more so.

-4. Have you installed any new electronic devices lately, or had them installed by a professional?
-Everyone likes all the new gadgets available for cars these days, like back-up cameras, thunder-booming stereos, remote car starters, high-intensity-discharge headlights, and rear entertainment systems, to name a few.
+Everyone likes all the new gadgets available for cars these days, like backup cameras, thunder-booming stereos, remote car starters, high-intensity-discharge headlights, and rear entertainment systems, to name a few.
 It’s just possible that the person installing your device may have blown a fuse, or worse, may have tapped into the wrong wire and caused that dang "check engine" light to come on again.

 Check to see that all electronics in the vehicle are working properly (e.g. dash light, 12-volt power supply, interior lights).
 If everything is working properly, I would either test all the fuses (using a test light or a voltage meter is the fastest way to do that) or return the vehicle to the person who did the work.